halfmarble/hm-panelizer/README.md

 - your pcb gerber files must use **Altium/Protel filename extensions** (see https://pcbprime.com/pcb-tips/accepted-file-formats/Gerber%20File%20Extension%20Comparison.pdf)
 - the **board outline gerber file** (.gm1) must be present
 - currently, our tool can only add **mouse-bites to perfectly straight lines** (see hm-panelizer's "Outline verification" feature)
-- for optimal results use drill/place origin and grid origin at (0, 0)

 Here are the KiCad settings we personally use to export our Pcbs: